Table shuffleboard is one of my favorite bar games.

 Only one player can score per round.

 You can also knock your opponent’s pucks off the side or end of the table.
-Hence the name of the game – “Knockoff”.
+Hence why it’s called Knock Off.

-And you can make contact with your own pucks to push them into better scoring positions.
+You can also make contact with your own pucks to push them into better scoring positions.

 After shooting all 8 pucks, you have completed one round.